isackender/poke-collection/Readme.md

 ## Species

 **Currently Work In Progress** - There are also some filters to select the species of the whole collection.

-## Live version

-A live version is currently hosted on this repository's <a href="https://isackender.github.io/poke-collection/" target="_blank">GitHub pages</a>.
-Since all requests are handled on the client side, the server load is minimal.